Wayne Swan: Later activities

 In June 2018, Swan was elected national president of the ALP, defeating incumbent president Mark Butler.
-According to Guardian political editor Katharine Murphy, he "prevailed in a contest where the left faction normally dominates by appealing to progressive rank-and-file ALP members courtesy of his relentless campaigning on inequality".
+According to Guardian Australias political editor Katharine Murphy, he "prevailed in a contest where the left faction normally dominates by appealing to progressive rank-and-file ALP members courtesy of his relentless campaigning on inequality".
 He was re-elected to a further term as president in April 2023.
 In June 2024 he publicly criticised the Albanese government's Future Gas Strategy, stating that Australia should not be expanding gas production.

 In August 2021, it was announced that Swan would be appointed chairman of Cbus, a superannuation fund associated with the construction industry, with effect from January 2022.
 He replaced former Victorian premier Steve Bracks in the role.
-In November 2024, the Australian Securities and Investments Commission (ASIC) sued Cbus over claims that it had mishandled disability and death benefit claims.
+In November 2024, the Australian Securities and Investments Commission sued Cbus over claims that it had mishandled disability and death benefit claims.
 Swan was subsequently called to give testimony on the matter before the Senate Economics Committee, during which he publicly apologised for the delays in payments of claims.

+In October 2025, Swan announced that he would retire as president of the Australian Labor Party in July 2026.
+He was succeeded upon the commencement of the national conference of the party by former Rudd–Gillard government minister Kate Ellis.